Jayisonline/pset4-Image-Processing-using-C/README.md

 # pset4 Image Processing using C

 This repository hosts an image processing project implemented in the C programming language.
 With a focus on simplicity and efficiency, this project allows users to apply various image filters and transformations to their images.
-Whether you want to convert an image to grayscale, apply a sepia tone, invert colors, or perform rotations and flips, this program provides a user-friendly interface to achieve these tasks effortlessly.
+Whether you want to convert an image to grayscale, apply a sepia tone, invert colors, or perform rotations and flips.
 This repository contains a simple image-processing program written in C. It allows you to perform various operations on images, such as applying filters and transformations.

 ## Table of Contents